tmsrise/Logitech-NumLock-Indicator/README.md

 # Logitech-NumLock-Indicator

-An optimization focused background process (doens't even live in tray) that switches the rgb led of the numlock light when numlock is toggled.
+An optimization focused background process (doens't even live in tray) that switches the rgb backlight of the numlock key when numlock is toggled.
 (Some logitech keyboards don't have a numlock led for whatever inane reason)

 This uses the Logitech LED library (requires G hub) and an interrupt based paradigm.
 When a keyboard key is pressed, the callback function is called, and if it is